Written by Sam Corporations May 18, 2023

 The Cusco Tourist Ticket can be purchased at: Avenue El Sol 103 (a few steps from the Main Square).

 Tours to the South Valley of Cusco last half a day and include a visit to: Tipón, Piquillacta and Andahuaylillas.
 The tour lasts only half a day (5 hours) and has an approximate cost of 50 US dollars.
-Contact Sam Corp for the best prie.
+Contact Sam Corp for the best price.

 The South Valley of Cusco has a cold temperate climate with temperatures that vary from a maximum of 23ºC/73°F. and a minimum of 3ºC/37°F.

-The rainy season occurs from November to April, especially in January, February and March.
+In the rainy season occurs from November to April, especially in January, February and March.
 The rest of the year, from May to October is the dry season.
 In those months the nights are colder but the rains do not occur frequently.

 More information